 Pavel Ignatov - Fotolia

 In wireless security, passwords are only half the battle.
 Choosing the proper level of encryption is just as vital, and the right choice will determine whether your wireless LAN is a house of straw or a shielded fortress.

-Most wireless access points come with the ability to enable one of three wireless encryption standards: Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA) or WPA2.
-Explore the chart below to get a basic understanding of the differences between WPA, WEP and WPA2, as well as the uses and mechanisms of each one of these wireless security protocols, and to find out whether WPA, WEP or WPA2 is the best choice for your environment.
+Most wireless access points (APs) come with the ability to enable one of three wireless encryption standards: Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA) or WPA2.
+Find out below which is best for your wireless security needs.

 Enterprises can use this side-by-side comparison of the four security protocols to explore which one they should use in their wireless networks and when.
 This article also takes a deep dive into the history and technical details of WEP, WPA, WPA2 and WPA3.

 WEP, WPA, WPA2 and WPA3: Which is best?